How to Protect Access Database from Copying? – 10 Ways!

 Anytime a user can make a selection for assigning permission to other groups or users.
 But it’s compulsory to have information about those groups or user accounts in the workgroup information file.

-You can follow the below steps to assign permission.
+You can follow the steps below to assign permission.

 Step 1